+Control.
 At the outset of the play, local Population Control Officer

-Henry Beldon (Garfield Morgan) has been awarded a ministerial commendation for his
+Henry Beldon (Garfield Morgan) has been awarded a ministerial

-enjoying a relaxing weekend in their rural cottage retreat,
+Henry are enjoying a relaxing weekend in their rural cottage retreat,

 along with Henry’s close friend and colleague John Stewart (Bernard

 Horsfall).
 The clip begins as they sit down in the cottage’s living room

-to watch a television news interview regarding his recent Ministerial Commendation.
+to watch a television news interview regarding his recent Ministerial

 As Henry and Stewart switch on the TV

-gathering together coffee cups in the kitchen: “C’mon Mary – Henry’s
+gathering together coffee cups on a tray: “C’mon Mary – Henry’s

 The announcer continues: “Year 2020.

 September 3rd.
 1815, Precisely”.
-The jingle that heralds the
+The signature music that heralds the

-beginning of the news broadcast begins as Mary enters the room and sits alongside Henry.
-The headlines begin: “A Ministerial Commendation, First Class, was
+beginning of the news broadcast begins as Mary sits alongside Henry and

+Stewart.
+The headlines begin: “A Ministerial Commendation, First Class,

-as the text on the screen is rapidly displayed – it is a diagnostic report
+the text on the screen is rapidly displayed – it is a diagnostic report

 Henry registers amazement and turns in

-we cut back to the monitor screen which simply states: “Report required”.
+as we cut back to the monitor screen that simply states: “Report

 Extract 3: From Scene 12B.
 Back in

-Stewart’s office, Beldon consults the Central Computer at Westminster for
+Stewart’s office, Beldon consults the department’s computer at for

 advice and a possible solution to his personal dilemma.
 Nervously, he